On instability mechanisms for inverse problems: Introduction

 \subsection{Acknowledgements}

 The authors are deeply grateful to Luca Rondi, who has made important contributions to this article.
 Conversations between the last named author and Rondi initiated this research, and the presentation has improved considerably thanks to several helpful comments from Rondi.
 The authors are also grateful to Thorsten Hohage, Barbara Kaltenbacher, Richard Nickl and Hongkai Zhao for providing relevant references, and to the anonymous referees for helpful suggestions.
+The authors would further like to thank Leonard Busch and Lauri Oksanen for pointing out various misprints in the first published version of this article.
 H.K. was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Hausdorff Center for Mathematics under Germany's Excellence Strategy - EXC-2047/1 - 390685813 and through CRC 1060 - project number 211504053.
 A.R.\ was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence).
 She would also like to thank the MPI MIS where part of this work was carried out.
 M.S.\ was supported by the Academy of Finland (Finnish Centre of Excellence in Inverse Modelling and Imaging, grant numbers 312121 and 309963) and by the European Research Council under Horizon 2020 (ERC CoG 770924).